CZ-NIC/knot/doc/configuration.rst

 Simple configuration
 ====================

-The following configuration presents a simple configuration file which can be used as a base for your Knot DNS setup::
+The following example presents a simple configuration file which can be used as a base for your Knot DNS setup::

     # Example of a very simple Knot DNS configuration.